sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 The seed format allows fast
 reconstruction of the expanded key pair format, and elides the need for format checks of the expanded key formats.
-Other intermediate data beside the matrix A_hat must be securely deleted. {{FIPS203}} allows A_hat to be saved for the Decapsulation operation(s) with the Decaps key.
+Other intermediate data beside the matrix A_hat must be securely deleted.
+A_hat may be saved for repeated Decapsulation operation(s) with the same decapsulation key.

 The public key can be freely published (and Bob will need it for his part of the process); this step may be performed simply by transmitting the key to